fwhuesken/customSP500/readme.txt

 https://www.slickcharts.com/sp500

 **Next steps**
-- return to flask: json object (setup in separate repl works, implement it here)
+- combine filter by sector and industry. right now, "all industries" / "all sectors" overwrite the other filter
-- filter by industry (set sectors to all and vice versa whenever used?)
+- Execute trade.py